nndeploy/nndeploy/README_EN.md

 ### **Out-of-the-Box Algorithms**

 List of deployed models, with **100+ nodes** created.
 We will continue to deploy more high-value AI algorithms.
-If you have algorithms you need deployed, please let us know via [issue](https://github.com/nndeploy/nndeploy/issues).

 | Application Scenario   | Available Models                                                                              | Remarks                                             |
 | ---------------------- | --------------------------------------------------------------------------------------------- | --------------------------------------------------- |